survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 You'll learn about typing in the next chapter.

 ?> We should say something about lint-staged here and automating code formatting.
+?> Might be worth mentioning stylefmt plugins including "order".
+?> Mention that Prettier can also be installed as a VSCode extension - seems to run on save.